Image Image

 Last Updated: June 30, 2025

 A DUI lawyer in Saline County, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
-If you or someone you care about has been arrested for DUI in Saline County, IL, immediate action is critical.
-DUI charges in Illinois carry serious consequences — they can impact your freedom, your license, and your life for years.
+If you or your loved one have been arrested for DUI in Saline County, IL, you need to act quickly.
+DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.

-Combs Waterkotte’s Saline County, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
+Combs Waterkotte’s Saline County, IL criminal defense lawyers are ready to step in immediately to fight for you.
 Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.

 What You’ll Learn on This Page